Crypto taxes in Italy 2026: rates, filing, legalization

 Payment via F24

-An accountant is mandatory
+An accountant (commercialista) is mandatory

-Three scenarios: when the crypto was bought
+Three scenarios: when you bought crypto

 ?